Adopting a young child: Early Permanence

-What is early permanence?
+What is Early Permanence?

-What are the benefits of early permanence?
+What are the benefits of Early Permanence?

-Babies who are in the care system from a very young age are often moved around a number of foster carers, while the courts reach a decision about who will care for them in the long term.
+Children who are in the care system from a very young age are often moved around a number of foster carers, while the courts reach a decision about who will care for them in the long term.
 Research has shown that this level of disruption has a negative impact on a child’s mental health and development.

-Early permanence removes this disruption by placing a child early on with foster carers who would go on to adopt them, if the court decides that’s in the child’s best interests.
+Early Permanence removes this disruption by placing a child early on with foster carers who would go on to adopt them, if the court decides that’s in the child’s best interests.

 This means that, if the court agrees an adoption plan, the child has a seamless transition from foster care to adoption, without having to move from a foster home where they have settled to a new adoptive family.

 A chance to bond earlier

 With Early Permanence, a child can start bonding much earlier with the people who may eventually adopt him or her – in some cases a baby is placed with their early permanence carers directly from the hospital where he or she was born.
 In other cases, children are placed at a very young age from family, residential assessment settings, and sometimes foster care.
 In all instances children are benefiting from these early placements which may become their permanent family.

 Better understanding of a child's background

 Foster carers who go on to adopt a child will often have had a chance to get to know the baby’s birth parents during the court process.
 They will get to know more about the baby’s background and the circumstances that led to him or her being placed in care, which will support their care of the child as foster carers and adopters if adoption is the final plan.
 This is also a benefit for contact and life story work if the child is adopted.